Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: Introduction

-Perhaps most promising is the discovery of four ASKAP LPRTs (ASKAP\,J1755-2527, ASKAP\,J1935+2148, ASKAP\,J1839-0756, ASKAP/DART-J1832-0911), LOFAR's ILT\,J1101+5521, and GLEAM-X\,J0704-37 using second-duration radio image differencing pipelines \citep{wang2025detection,li202444,lee2025emission,caleb2024emission,de2025sporadic,mcsweeney2025new,dobie2024two}.
+Perhaps most promising is the discovery of four ASKAP LPRTs (ASKAP\,J1755-2527, ASKAP\,J1935+2148, ASKAP\,J1839-0756, ASKAP/DART-J1832-0911), LOFAR's ILT\,J1101+5521, {and the MWA's GPM\,J1839-10} and GLEAM-X\,J0704-37 using second-duration radio image differencing pipelines \citep{wang2025detection,li202444,lee2025emission,caleb2024emission,de2025sporadic,mcsweeney2025new,dobie2024two,hurley2023long}.
 Radio imaging consists of binning the U-V (East-West and North-South coordinates of each antenna pair's separation) visibility coordinates on a grid and applying a 2-dimensional FFT.
 This is much faster than visibility beamforming and is mathematically identical, though some resolution and flux sensitivity are lost via the gridding process.
-The image-plane LPRT detections demonstrate that this sensitivity loss is negligible for LPRT timescales (seconds-to-minutes), motivating the development of real-time LPRT image plane search pipelines.
-Such systems are either under development or beginning commissioning observations, including the CHIME/SLOW pipeline (J. Huang et al., in prep.) and the Commensal Real-time ASKAP Fast-Transients Coherent (CRACO) Upgrade \citep{wang2025craft}.
+The image-plane LPRT detections demonstrate that this sensitivity loss is negligible for LPRT timescales (seconds-to-minutes), motivating the development of real-time LPRT image plane search pipelines {like the Commensal Real-time ASKAP Fast-Transients Coherent (CRACO) Upgrade \citep{wang2025craft}, in addition to upcoming beamformer-based searches such as the CHIME/SLOW pipeline (J. Huang et al., in prep.).}

 In this paper, we introduce the Deep Synoptic Array's (DSA-110) radio telescope's Not-So-Fast Radio Burst (NSFRB) pipeline, an image-plane single-pulse search for LPRTs on 0.134-160.8\,second timescales.
 The NSFRB system builds on the existing real-time Fast Radio Burst (FRB) search, which has discovered $\sim60$ FRBs and localized $\sim30$ to host galaxies with arcsecond-scale precision \citep{ravi2023deep,law2024deep,sharma2024preferential}.
-In Section~\ref{sec:design} we describe the NSFRB system design and search pipeline; in Section~\ref{sec:ngps} we report the results of a pilot DSA-110 NSFRB Galactic Plane Survey (DN-GPS); in Section~\ref{sec:discussion} we discuss the sensitivity limits placed on LPRT emission in the Galactic Plane, and its implications for the White Dwarf binary model; in Section~\ref{sec:conclusion} we conclude with next steps, specifically the real-time search which is currently underway.
+In Section~\ref{sec:design} we describe the NSFRB system design and search pipeline; {in Section~\ref{sec:commissioning} we describe the commissioning NSFRB injection tests and observations of pulsar B0329+54;} in Section~\ref{sec:ngps} we report the results of a pilot DSA-110 NSFRB Galactic Plane Survey (DN-GPS); in Section~\ref{sec:discussion} we discuss the sensitivity limits placed on LPRT emission in the Galactic Plane, and its implications for the White Dwarf binary model; in Section~\ref{sec:conclusion} we conclude with next steps, specifically the real-time search which is currently underway.